-Living a healthy lifestyle brings to mind many things, like exercise, eating well and staying hydrated, but knowing your family tree might not be one of the first things you think of.
-However, creating a family health history is an important part of a healthy lifestyle.
+Living a healthy lifestyle brings to mind many things, like exercise, eating well, and staying hydrated, but knowing your family tree might not be one of the first things you think of.
+However, creating a family medical history is an important part of a healthy lifestyle.
 Certain conditions tend to run in families, so knowing about the health of family members can help you and your doctor create a more appropriate plan for healthy living.

 What is a Family Health History?

 A family health history is a record of medical information about a person and their close relatives.
 It’s used by healthcare professionals to identify individuals at higher risk for certain conditions and recommend prevention programs to help control risk factors.
 A family health history that suggests a connection with a disease or condition doesn’t necessarily mean you’ll develop it, it just means you’re at a higher risk.
 And not finding a link doesn’t mean you won’t develop certain conditions.

 Blue eyes and curly hair aren’t the only traits you can inherit from your parents.
 But recognizing that your grandmother passed on a higher risk for breast cancer is not as easy to see.
 That’s why it’s important to create a family health history that’s as complete as possible.
 It helps you and your doctor identify family traits that may put you at an increased risk for a number of medical conditions.
 Diseases and conditions with a hereditary link include:

 - Alzheimer’s disease and dementia

 - Autoimmune diseases

 Sharing your family health history with your doctor or healthcare team is important.
 They can help you interpret the information and identify risk factors that might impact your current or future health.
 Your doctor can use family health history to help you adjust your current lifestyle for better health.
 For example, they may suggest prevention tips or recommend screening or testing options.
 Your healthcare provider helps you determine preventive steps to take now that can help protect against hereditary diseases, including the following steps:

 - Creating a prevention program personalized for you